lbryio/lbry-desktop/README.md

 # LBRY App

-This repo contains the UI code that powers the official LBRY desktop app, as well as lbry.tv.
+This repo contains the UI code that powers the official LBRY desktop app.
 The LBRY app is a graphical browser for the decentralized content marketplace provided by the
 [LBRY](https://lbry.com) protocol.
 It is essentially the [lbry daemon](https://github.com/lbryio/lbry) bundled with a UI using [Electron](https://electron.atom.io/).